h8d13/Vase/README.md

 - bluetooth (optional)
 - extra x11 legacy libs (optional)

-Including about 250mb of wallpapers.

-**PACKGS:** 757 With post install script (Flatpak, Zsh, Python-gobject, Adwaita, Gtk4, Firefox) Extra ~30s
+**PACKGS:** ~720 Base then ~790 with post install script essentials (Flatpak, Zsh, Python-gobject, Adwaita, Gtk4, Firefox) Extra ~30s

+> Built this tool because I knew that maintaining Archinstall seems like hell (judging by issues reported)
+> So I had to have a safe space to test AND change installer code OR create ISOs directly.
+> This would let me expand on sections I thought were missing out on like grub configs, hardware specific stuff, snapshots, etc...

+Special shout to the devs at archinstall and other open-source contributors for making this project possible.